Pimentoso/mini4wdchrono/README.md

 - A computer with the Mini4WDChrono software installed.

 - An arduino board.
 The project has been tested with both Arduino UNO, Arduino Nano and Pro Micro.
-I recommend the Pro Micro because it's smaller, has micro-USB plug, and doesn't require drivers (get the Micro USB 3-18V version, the black one).
+- I recommend the Pro Micro because it's smaller, has micro-USB plug, and doesn't require drivers.
+- From the following link, get the Micro USB 3-18V version (the black one)

 https://www.aliexpress.com/item/32849563958.html